ceph/ceph/doc/dev/peering.rst

      we learn about a *last epoch started* that is newer than our own, we can prune older *past intervals* and reduce the peer OSDs we need to contact.

-  5. if anyone else has (in his PG log) operations that I do not have, instruct them to send me the missing log entries so that the primary's *PG log* is up to date (includes the newest write)..
+  5. if anyone else has (in its PG log) operations that I do not have, instruct them to send me the missing log entries so that the primary's *PG log* is up to date (includes the newest write)..

   5. for each member of the current *acting set*:

-     a) ask him for copies of all PG log entries since *last epoch start* so that I can verify that they agree with mine (or know what objects I will be telling him to delete).
+     a) ask it for copies of all PG log entries since *last epoch start* so that I can verify that they agree with mine (or know what objects I will be telling it to delete).

-	If the cluster failed before an operation was persisted by all members of the *acting set*, and the subsequent *peering* did not remember that operation, and a node that did remember that operation later rejoined, his logs would record a different (divergent) history than the *authoritative history* that was reconstructed in the *peering* after the failure.
+	If the cluster failed before an operation was persisted by all members of the *acting set*, and the subsequent *peering* did not remember that operation, and a node that did remember that operation later rejoined, its logs would record a different (divergent) history than the *authoritative history* that was reconstructed in the *peering* after the failure.